Franz Tangl

-Franz Tangl (Budapest, January 26, 1866 – Budapest, December 19, 1917), was a Hungarian physiologist and pathologist, member of the Hungarian Academy of Sciences.
-Along with pathologist Paul Clemens von Baumgarten, the eponymous Baumgarten-Tangl law is named after him.
+Franz Tangl (Budapest, 26 January 1866 – Budapest, 19 December 1917) was a Hungarian physiologist and pathologist, member of the Hungarian Academy of Sciences.
+Along with pathologist Paul Clemens von Baumgarten, the eponymous Baumgarten–Tangl law is named after him.

 Early academic career

 Tangl was born the son of a cloth-maker in Budapest in 1866.
 He attended the University of Budapest and graduated with a degree in medicine.
 He next was provided with a one-year traineeship for general hospitals and medical institutions, and spent half a year in 1887 in Kiel, dealing primarily with histology.
-On April 1 of the same year, he received a post as an assistant in histology in the medical school's embryology division at Graz.
+On 1 April that year he received a post as an assistant in histology in the medical school's embryology division at Graz.

 Eventually he received the Schordann Zsigmond scholarship to study abroad, the study of bacteriology as an assistant to Paul Clemens von Baumgarten at the University of Tübingen.

 At the same time, he worked as a doctor for a short period of time at the Krankenhaus am Urban hospital in Berlin while studying under Robert Koch and Ludwig.
-It was at this time he laid the foundations for the Baumgarten-Tangl law.
+It was at this time he laid the foundations for the Baumgarten–Tangl law.

 University of Tübingen's Professor Walter Flemming offered him a position as a lecturer, but he returned home due to homesickness in 1891.